BRMonte/Unit4-challenge/README.md

 # IV- Store the above items in an array to be used by the system
 products = [item_001, item_002, item_003]<br/>

-# V- Create the promotional rules you need to apply,
+# V- Create the promotional rules you need to apply
 Two constructors are provided: PercentualDiscount and ItemDiscount<br/>

 # Example rule: apply a 10% discount to orders over €60,00